The Call in Brief

 Stone-calm, the body is a pedestal

 Supporting a figure of eternal Peace."
-Savitri-47
+Savitri-47,

 Integral Yoga follows this seven-fold sequential growth of Arjuna with a more profound significance of dynamic Divine union.
 It stresses the adoration of the One to the exclusion of the Many for developing Souls to build a Spiritual foundation and asks the developed Souls to reconcile them in order to know and possess the Divine entirely.
 This adoration of superior human beings hinted in the Gita is applicable in integral Yoga for developed Soul¹³ and this adoration is even further extended to criminals, thieves, murderers and outcaste¹⁴ in order to extend the realisation of the Divine in Cosmic Consciousness.
 There will be even ‘certain respect’¹⁵ and reverence for physical things, a worship of the Divine, the Brahman in what one uses, ordered harmony and beauty in the life of Matter in order to complete the realisation of Divine in all things.